iamanishsrivastava/H.E.A.L.T.H/CODE_OF_CONDUCT.md

 ## Questions or Concerns

-If you have any questions or concerns about this Code of Conduct or its enforcement, please reach out to the project maintainers at [proj.medicare@gmail.com].

-We are committed to maintaining a positive and respectful community, and your cooperation is essential in achieving this goal.
+If you have any questions or concerns regarding this Code of Conduct or its enforcement, please don't hesitate to reach out to the project maintainers at [proj.medicare@gmail.com].
+We are dedicated to fostering a positive and inclusive community environment for all contributors.